jollyjerr/Star-Wars-Travel-Guide/README.md

 ##### Star Wars Travel Guide

 Hello, 11xrs.
-Your mission is to make a star wars travel guide that lists the movies with there planets and starships!
+Your mission is to make a star wars travel guide that lists the movies with their planets and starships!

 The initial fetch should be made to: https://swapi.co/api/films/